Potrimpo/menubot/README.md

 Assure the Facebook development app ID and secret ID are correct in envVariables.js and secrets.js for the Facebook development account you are using.

 Access the webpage with the Ngrok url you've generated.
-##### Congratulations, you may be able to develop application now.
+##### Congratulations, you may be able to develop the application now.
 Probably not however.